 As acrobat ants prefer to live in moist, decaying wood, the best way to prevent their presence is to remove this type of conditions and habitat from buildings and lawns.
 Fix leaky pipes and sites of moisture build-up, and regularly check for other wood-boring insect activity.
 Store all food in tightly sealed, ant-proof containers.
 Trim trees and shrubbery around the outside of the home so the branches do not touch or hang over the structure.
 Seal any cracks in the building foundation with caulk, and replace broken window and door screens.

 Habitat, Diet, and Life Cycle

 Acrobat ants favour moist wood softened by decay and/or fungi for nesting.
-Other common nesting sites include under rocks, in logs, firewood, trees, wall voids, baseboards, and door and window frames.
-Because they thrive in cities and other places with high levels of human activity, the pests are found throughout the world.
+Other common nesting sites include under rocks, in logs, firewood, hollows in trees, tree stumps, wall voids, baseboards, and door and window frames.
+Because they thrive in cities and other places with high levels of human activity, these pests are found throughout the world.

 In their natural environment, acrobat ants feed on honeydew, mealybugs, and a variety of live and dead insects.
 Within manmade structures, the pests target sweets, like fruit, and high-protein foods, such as meat.

 Extremely territorial, acrobat ants will not tolerate the presence of more than one colony at a given nesting site.
 However, colonies in close proximity will coordinate with one another.
 Each colony contains a single queen and as many as thousands of workers.
 Despite the general lack of information regarding their specific reproductive practices, acrobat ant colonies are known to produce swarmers just like any other ant species.
 During the right weather conditions, the winged swarmers leave their nests to mate and look for appropriate places to begin new colonies.